-One company may not offer the exact same coverage, limits or exclusions as the next — so don’t make your decision based on cost alone.
+One company may not offer the exact same coverage, limits, or exclusions as the next — so don’t decide based on cost alone.
 You may find the less expensive proposal offers lower limits or inferior coverage, leaving you with unwanted gaps.

 A simple solution that will end up saving you loads of time in money is by going with an independent insurance agent from our network.

 Independent insurance agents are kind of like the Google of insurance quotes.
 You tell them what you’re looking for, and they bring in the results.
 And since they aren’t tied down to one carrier, they’re free to shop around and bring multiple policy options to the table.